lamperez/xiaomi-lightbar-nrf24/readme.md

 | lower   | 0x0500 - steps | 0x0600 - steps | 0x05FF  |
 | reset   | 0x06??         | 0x07??         | 0x0600  |

-- Steps is a number from 1 to 15.
+- `steps` is a number from 1 to 15.
+It encodes the turning speed of the wheel.
-- Default is the code sent by the original control.
+- The default codes are the ones sent by the original control (low turning speed).
 - Wrong codes (e.g. `0x0800`) are silently ignored.
-- The brightness and color temperature scales are 0 to 15.
+- The brightness and color temperature scales are from 0 up to 15 (16 states)
-- Steps higher than 15 saturate the brightness or color temperature, but they are not immediately applied.
-Instead, they wait for the next update.
-This can be used to fix an absolute value of brightness or color temperature, without flicker.
+- Steps higher than 15 saturate the brightness or color temperature to its min/max value, but they are not immediately applied.
+Instead, the bar waits for the next update in the opposite direction.
+This can be used to fix an absolute value of brightness or color temperature, without
+  flicker: saturate to the minimum, and then increase to the desired level.

 ## CRC checksum